 Some people don’t notice any symptoms of retinal detachment, while others do.
 It depends on severity — if a larger part of the retina detaches, you’re more likely to experience symptoms.

-Symptoms of retinal detachment can happen suddenly and include:
+Symptoms of a detached retina can happen suddenly and include:

 You need an eye exam to diagnose retinal detachment.
 Your eye care provider will use a dilated eye exam to check your retina.
 They’ll put eye drops in your eyes.
 The drops dilate, or widen, the pupil.
 After a few minutes, your provider can get a close look at the retina.

 Your provider may recommend other tests after the dilated eye exam.
-These tests are noninvasive and won’t hurt.
+These tests are noninvasive.
+They won’t hurt.
 They help your provider see your retina clearly and in more detail: